Daphne Cockwell Health Sciences Complex

 Ryerson University’s Daphne Cockwell Health Sciences Complex (DCC) is an award-winning mixed-use development.
 This multifunctional hub houses innovative academic space, administrative offices, student accommodations and more.
 Designed to be a welcoming and inclusive home for living and learning, this development includes a residential tower and an academic and administrative podium.

-It brings together four schools of the Faculty of Community Services (FCS) and FCAD's Creative Technology Lab in a state-of-the-art facility that fosters collaboration, innovation and interdisciplinary work.
+It brings together four schools of the Faculty of Community Services (FCS) and The Creative School's Design + Technology Lab in a state-of-the-art facility that fosters collaboration, innovation and interdisciplinary work.

 The Daphne Cockwell Health Sciences Complex earned the 2021 Best Tall Mixed-Use Building by the Council of Tall Buildings and Urban Habitat (CTBUH) — a distinction honoring projects that have made extraordinary contributions to the advancement of tall buildings, the urban environment and sustainability.